WolfDatka/RustSDelete/README.md

 # This is just a simple way to utalize SDelete on files and folders using the conetext menu.
 (Windows only)
     (I made this because I thought there isn't a GUI for it, but I recently heard that there actually is, so you may want to try that first)

+# !!!
+Be avare that this only works on HDDs and will reduce the lifespan of SSDs somewhat significantly !!!

 ## What is SDelete
 SDelete is a part of Sysinternals, which deletes files/folders so they are unrecoverable.